ujjwalguptaofficial/jsstore.docs/docs/tutorial/database.md

 }
 ```

-Now you have successfully defined Database.
-Lets create the database in browser and fetch the db connection.
+Now you have successfully defined Database, lets create the database in browser.

 JsStore executes everything in worker.
 So we need to supply worker instance for initiating the jsstore.